 What Should You Do When You Hear an Ambulance Siren in Traffic?

-Respecting ambulance priority saves lives.
-Dos and don'ts when you hear a siren sound.
+Respecting ambulance priority in traffic saves lives.
+Learn the correct lane-clearing technique and what to do (and avoid) when you hear a siren.

 💡Key Takeaways